Singai G. Ramachandran: Career

 On 21 March 2016, Ramachandran was appointed as the secretary of the IT wing of AIADMK by party supremo and Chief Minister, Jayalalithaa.
 He opted out of placements and started working for party.
 He went abroad to get trained for his IT wing activities.
 He has set up E-Sevai centers free of charge for the public at various places in Singhanallur assembly constituency of Coimbatore district.

 Under his leadership, the IT Wing contributed to the party's victory in the Tamil Nadu Assembly Elections 2016.

 After the death of CM J.Jayalalithaa, he was among the first party secretaries to lend support to the O. Panneerselvam faction.

 In February 2017, he was expelled from the party by V. K. Sasikala for alleged anti-party activities.
 However, his removal comes after he offered support to O Panneerselvam.

 After the merger of the two factions, he was re-appointed as the AIADMK IT Wing State Secretary.

+He left the AIADMK and joined TVK in 2026.
+He has been appointed as the chief of Tamilnadu Startup and Innovation Mission in September 2026.